- Ambrose, Stephen E., The Wild Blue, The Men and Boys Who Flew the B-24s Over Germany, New York: Simon & Schuster, 2001.

 - Museums/National Monuments and Aerospace Museums

-- Newspaper Archives, Obituaries
+- Newspaper Archives, Obituaries, City Directories

 - People Searches, Social Security Death Index